-- (b) A detailed description and graphical representation of the following conditions of the basin managed in the Plan: - (4) Total water use shall be collected using the best available measurement methods and shall be reported in a table that summarizes total water use by water use sector, water source type, and identifies the method of measurement (direct or estimate) and accuracy of measurements.
+(b) A detailed description and graphical representation of the following conditions of the basin managed in the Plan:

+(4) Total water use shall be collected using the best available measurement methods and shall be reported in a table that summarizes total water use by water use sector, water source type, and identifies the method of measurement (direct or estimate) and accuracy of measurements.
 Existing water use data from the most recent Urban Water Management Plans or Agricultural Water Management Plans within the basin may be used, as long as the data are reported by water year.

-Total water use within the LTRID GSA Plan area during the water year 2020/21 consisted of water for meeting agricultural and municipal demand, along with groundwater exports.
-Agricultural demands were met through a combination of groundwater extractions, surface water deliveries and effective precipitation, while municipal and exported water was entirely from groundwater extractions.
-The total water use within the GSA Plan area was 312,510 acre-ft.
-Table 5-1 describes the volumes of water use by use sector, source, method of measurement, and level of accuracy for the measurement method.
+Total water use within the Pixley GSA Plan area during the water year 2020/21 consisted of water for meeting agricultural and municipal demand, along with groundwater exports.
+Agricultural demands were met through a combination of groundwater extractions and surface water deliveries, while municipal demands were met entirely from groundwater extractions.
+The total water use within the GSA Plan area was 184,210 acre-ft.
+TABLE 5-1 describes the volumes of water use by use sector, source, method of measurement, and level of accuracy for measurement method.